5 Activities to celebrate William Shakespeare’s birthday

 When was William Shakespeare’s birthday?

-William Shakespeare was most likely born on April 23, 1564.
+William Shakespeare was most likely born on April 23, 1564, in his birthplace of Stratford-upon-Avon, England.
+Therefore, April 23rd is known as Shakespeare Day.
 According to History.com, he was baptized on April 26th, and traditionally, newborns were baptized 3 days after their birth date.
-This is why historians believe he was born on April 23rd, which is also presumed to be the date he died in 1616.
+This is why historians believe he was born on April 23rd, which is also presumed to be the date Shakespeare died in 1616.

 Flocabulary’s 1,300+ standards-aligned, video-based lessons with activities support vocabulary acquisition and comprehension skills across K-12 subjects.
 These high-quality videos captivate students and create an impactful and memorable learning experience by harnessing the power of hip-hop music, visual art, storytelling, humor, drama, and poetry.